noisebridge/hackersinresidence/hackersinresidence/static/README.md

 ## Static Assets

+WARNING: DO NOT EDIT THE STATIC ASSETS IN /hackersinresidence/static.
+EDIT THE FILE AT /hackersinresidence/webapp/static and use django collectstatic to move them to the static files folder.

 The purpose of this static assets folder is to be hackable by a variety of contributors over a long period.

 Since we are not anticipating massive usership, we can afford to load multiple CSS files directly.